iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 $$
 :::

-This definition is naturally extended to power series
+The definition of the iterated integral associated to a word is naturally extended to power series in the following manner:

 :::{prf:definition}
 :label: def_cfs